 For more details about each phase visit our Road Resurfacing Program - The six phase cycle page

-Visit our Questions and Answers page for more information
+Visit our Questions and Answers page or more information

 Since 1997, the town has utilized a pavement management software system to manage the condition of its road pavement network for approximately 742 centerline kilometres of roads.
 This software models, analyzes, and prioritizes all road pavement sections within the town based on technical field survey condition data that is collected on a regular basis.
 This system is logically designed to guide the town in developing a comprehensive, cost-effective annual road resurfacing and preservation program.
 This pavement management system provides the ability to model existing and predicted pavement deteriorations and was adopted by the town and surrounding municipalities to ensure consistency.